whrvt/yawl/README.md

    ```

 2. Create a launcher for a specific game:

    ```
    # Place this script in ~/bin/gta5
    #!/bin/sh
    exec yawl-gaming "C:\\Program Files\\Grand Theft Auto V\\GTA5.exe"
    ```

-3. Set up a wrapper with special environment:
+3. (SOON) Set up a wrapper with special a environment:

    ```
    WINEDEBUG=fixme-all DXVK_HUD=1 YAWL_VERBS="make_wrapper=debug;exec=/usr/bin/wine;wineserver=/usr/bin/wineserver" yawl
    ```

    Then you can run with these debug settings: `yawl-debug GTA5.exe`

 4. Using with winetricks to install components for a game:

    ```
    # First create your wrapper with wineserver
    YAWL_VERBS="make_wrapper=mygame;exec=/opt/wine-ge/bin/wine64;wineserver=/opt/wine-ge/bin/wineserver" yawl